robak86/hardwired/packages/core/README.md

   ct.get('partiallyApplied3'); // () => string
   ```

-- `request` - creates new singleton instance for each new request [TODO]
+- `request` - creates new singleton instance for each new request

   ```typescript
   import { module, request } from 'hardwired';